 Seventh – F# diminished (F# A C)

 If you understand some more advanced theory, you can keep building these chords by adding further notes (making Minor 7th, 9th chord and Major 7th).
-If you’re not, you should buy a book on theory (start with my FREE eBook) and take some time to learn about chord construction.

 The Nashville Numbering System

 So with our basic theory covered and with each scale note having a chord, we’re ready to learn the system.